Help Us Fix the System

 Building Fair Systems

 With experience in these systems, I understand how funding choices impact communities.
-I'm running for Congress to ensure public funds are used efficiently and transparently for every family in District 4.
+I'm running for Congress to ensure public funds are used efficiently and transparently for every family in District Four.

-Maryland’s 4th District faces food insecurity, limited healthcare, unfair wages, and challenges for immigrants—issues that aren’t just policy disputes but daily struggles.
-Real solutions require more than good intentions: effective resource allocation, accountability, and program execution are necessary so support reaches those who need it.
+Maryland’s Fourth District faces food insecurity, limited healthcare, unfair wages, and challenges for immigrants—issues that aren’t just policy disputes but daily struggles.
+Real solutions require more than good intentions: effective resource allocation, accountability, and program execution are necessary, so support reaches those who need it.
 Building follow-through into our systems turns fairness from an ideal into a standard.

 Hope for What’s Possible.
 Hustle to Make it Real

-Core Promise: Shavonne Hedgepeth is committed to delivering real progress for Maryland’s 4th District by turning hope into action.
+Core Promise: Shavonne Hedgepeth is committed to delivering real progress for Maryland’s Fourth District by turning hope into action.
 She aims to address rising costs, outdated infrastructure, persistent food insecurity, and underfunded schools—issues rooted in longstanding funding priorities.
 Her Hope + Hustle approach focuses on securing federal resources, preparing projects for funding, and ensuring investments benefit the community.
-Shavonne promises results that rebuild trust, expand opportunity, and ensure government works for everyone in District 4.
+Shavonne promises results that rebuild trust, expand opportunity, and ensure government works for everyone.

 Leadership Built for Delivery